roman0x58/jenia/README.md

 * The bookmarks with hotkeys for your jobs with access from the tray menu
 * Compact & better UI than default Jenkins CI interface
 * Shorthand actions for a job such as console output and build job.
-* Parametrizied build support (The application only supports choiсe, string, text, boolean parameters, if you have a different parameter than you can create PR for this)
+* Parametrizied build support (The application only supports choiсe, string, text, boolean parameters, if you have a different parameter than you can create PR or Issue for this)

 ## - todo's
 The application still in a developing process and have the tons of ideas and some things that need be refactored, but general I want to do the next in the future